sanmusen214/web_lyric_editor/README.md

 Ctrl + H | Move the cursor to the current time
-Ctrl + R | Update the timestamp of the current lyric to the current time Ctrl + F | Change the current song time to the time of the lyric where the cursor is
+Ctrl + R | Update the timestamp of the current lyric to the current time Ctrl + F | Change the current song time to the time of the lyric where the cursor is Ctrl + Enter  | Insert a new lyric at the current time axis below the current lyric Ctrl + Space | Play/Pause the song
+Tab | Move the cursor to the next input box

 # Dev